eclipsesource/tabris-js/doc/w3c-api.md

 * When a relative URL is given, Tabris will interpret it as a path relative to the applications `package.json`.
 This allows you to read static resources (files residing in your project folder).
 * To read a JSON file, the `require` method may be more convenient to use (see [Modules](modules.md)).
 * When using a custom build developer client, a relative URL may be used to access local files (bundled with the client as a resources) as well as those residing in the remote project folder (from which the code is loaded via HTTP).
 Local files take precedence.
+* To enable access to SSL protected resources that use self signed certificates, use the `UseStrictSSL` preference in the config.xml.
+See the [Cordova documentation](cordova.md#preferences).

 ## Storage